radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

 #### Pandas

-Pandas library is the most extended one for analytics in python.
-It uses numpy on the background, what makes it very fast.
+*Pandas* is the most extended library for analytics using *Python*.
+It is really fast, thanks to the usage of *numpy*.

 ##### Input types

 In order to read files, the best way is to use pandas's predefined functions.
-It allows to load the following type of files into a panda object:
+They allow the load of a panda object from the following file types:
 - csv
 - Excel
 - hdf